 If you're unsure of the type of products you can sell as an upsell, you can enter your product name inside Amazon.com.

 Then scroll down to the 'Customers who bought this item also bought' section.

 Amazon has already done the work for you and will show you what customers also buy.

-The downsell page is like the upsell page, but it's priced lower or a completely different product type.
+The downsell page is like the upsell page, but it's often priced lower or is a completely different product type.

 You can offer another upsell after the downsell, or you don't have to offer a downsell at all.